 The responsible entity for enforcing the HIPAA Privacy and Security rules is The Department of Health and Human Services’ Office for Civil Rights (OCR).
 Since 2003, the OCR’s role has considerably improved the privacy practices of covered entities, thus ensuring more effective protection of the privacy of health information for individuals.

-The legislation under the Enforcement Rule specifies how HHS governs liability and calculates fines for health care providers that have breached the HIPAA rules after an investigation and administrative hearing.
+The legislation under the Enforcement Rule specifies how HHS governs liability and calculates fines for healthcare providers who have breached the HIPAA rules after an investigation and administrative hearing.
 Now we know what the enforcement rule is, let’s look at the enforcement method.

 The OCR is responsible for enforcing the HIPAA Privacy and Security Rules.
 This includes the investigation of complaints lodged, the implementation of training to facilitate compliance with the rules, and administration of compliance reviews to ensure entities are compliant.